hapax/hapax.github.io/assets/minimal-networks.md

 Instead of adding a hub in the middle, suppose that $D$ is in fact a fourth city fixed in place.
-Clearly, the solution in Figure 4 is still optimal, since if we could add more hubs to reduc the total length, we could add more hubs to improve the network for the equilateral triangle!
+Clearly, the solution in Figure 4 is still optimal, since if we could add more hubs to reduce the total length, we could add more hubs to improve the network for the equilateral triangle!
 If I now remove any of the corner cities $A$, $B$ or $C$, the optimal network simply removes the corresponding leg of the trident (Figure 7).